hxlnt/nobadmemories.com/raecyclopedia/coding.md

 ---
 tags: raecyclopedia
 layout: raecyclopedia.njk
-title: Lab→ Raecyclopedia
+title: Lab → Raecyclopedia
 pagename: Coding
-intro: A catalog of everything I've looked up about coding since January 1, 2021.
+intro: A catalog of everything I've looked up about coding this year.
 entries:
   - date: 2021-01-10
     question: Is there an iOS app for working with source code repositories?